rahulsamant37/CareerGPT/README.md

 ## 📧 Support

-For support, email support@aijobinsight.com or join our Discord community.
+For support, email rahulsamant.com or join our Discord community.

 ---

-Built with ❤️ by [Your Name/Company]
+Built with ❤️ by Rahul Samant